Koshien Stadium as Sacred Ground - 100 Years of the Hanshin Tigers and Their Home

 Fan-Stadium Unity

 Koshien's defining feature is the overwhelming atmosphere created by Hanshin fans.
 The 7th-inning jet balloon release - approximately 30,000 yellow balloons ascending simultaneously - is spectacular.
 Organized trumpet and drum cheering continues uninterrupted throughout games, with player-specific songs echoing stadium-wide.
 Average Hanshin game attendance of approximately 42,000 ranks among NPB's highest.
-Visiting players consider Koshien the most hostile away venue - the booing intensity when Giants batters step up is NPB's most formidable.
+Visiting players consider Koshien the most hostile away venue - the booing intensity when Yomiuri batters step up is NPB's most formidable.

 Unique Rules and Traditions